esphome/esphome-docs/cookbook/lvgl.rst

 A numeric input keypad
 ----------------------

-The btnmatrix widget can work together with the :ref:`key_collector` to collect the button presses as key press sequences.
+The :ref:`lvgl-wgt-bmx` widget can work together with the :ref:`key_collector` to collect the button presses as key press sequences.
 It sends the ``text`` of the buttons to the key collector.

 .. figure:: images/lvgl_cook_keypad.png
     :align: center